php-dev-br/laravel-doc-pt-br/middleware.md

 <a name="assigning-middleware-to-routes"></a>
 ### Assigning Middleware To Routes

-If you would like to assign middleware to specific routes, you should first assign the middleware a key in your application's `app/Http/Kernel.php` file.
+If you would like to assign middleware to specific routes, you should first assign the middleware a key in your `app/Http/Kernel.php` file.
 By default, the `$routeMiddleware` property of this class contains entries for the middleware included with Laravel.
-You may add your own middleware to this list and assign it a key of your choosing:
+To add your own, append it to this list and assign it a key of your choosing:

-    // Within App\Http\Kernel class...
+    // Within App\Http\Kernel Class...

     protected $routeMiddleware = [
         'auth' => \App\Http\Middleware\Authenticate::class,